ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

   * - ``--pc-sampling-unit``
     - The unit appropriate to the PC sampling type/method, currently only time unit is supported
     - PC Sampling Configurations

   * - ``--pc-sampling-interval``
     - Frequency at which PC samples are generated
     - PC Sampling Configurations

+  * - ``--collection-period \| -p [(START_DELAY_TIME):(COLLECTION_TIME):(REPEAT), ...]``
+    - The times are specified in seconds by default, but the unit can be changed using the `--collection-period-unit` or `-pu` option.
+Start Delay Time is the time in seconds before the collection begins, Collection Time is the duration in seconds for which data is collected, and Rate is the number of times the cycle is repeated.
+A repeat of 0 indicates that the cycle will repeat indefinitely.
+Users can specify multiple configurations, each defined by a triplet in the format `start_delay:collection_time:repeat`.
+For example, the command `-p 10:10:1 5:3:0` specifies two configurations: the first with a start delay of 10 seconds, a collection time of 10 seconds, and a repeat of 1 (the cycle will repeat once); the second with a start delay of 5 seconds, a collection time of 3 seconds, and a repeat of 0 (the cycle will repeat indefinitely).
+    - Filtering Options

+  * - ``--collection-period-unit {hour,min,sec,msec,usec,nsec}``
+    - To change the unit used in `--collection-period` or `-p`, you can specify the desired unit using the `--collection-period-unit` option.
+The available units are `hour` for hours, `min` for minutes, `sec` for seconds, `msec` for milliseconds, `usec` for microseconds, and `nsec` for nanoseconds.
+    - Filtering Options

 To see exhaustive list of ``rocprofv3`` options, run: